DetlevCM/lustre-build-insstructions/lustre_server_rocky8.10.md

 An important caveat is that as a local test VM, the kernel was built as root under /root, not necessarily a recommended approach.

+>
+> #### Note!!
+>
+> Between the initial draft of this document and now (2024_10_18) the kernel version of Rocky 8.10 changed from 4.18.0-553.22 to 4.18.0-553.16.
+> This guide was written initially written for the .22 version.
+> sIn the .18 version tested later, there is/was no longer any need to modify the patch file and paths during the build of the kernel should be adjusted accordingly.
+>

 ```
 cd lustre-release